 Students who complete the program requirements must list the minor on the application for graduation.
-The application must be approved by the student's advisor and the Academic Dean before it is filed in the Office of Admissions and Records.
+The application must be approved by the student's advisor and the Academic Dean before it is filed in the Office of the Registrar.
 The student's minor is indicated on his/her official transcript when all graduation requirements are satisfied.